 Can you eat the skin of a butternut squash?

-As it’s part of the winter squash family, butternut squash has a very tough skin that you won’t want to eat.
+As it’s part of the winter squash family, butternut squash has a tough inedible skin.

 What is the texture of butternut squash?